-Assume that there is a non-trivial isotropic class $E\in\Num(Y)$ such that $R_0=E^\perp\cap R$ is a root lattice of rank $8$.
-If $R$ is nodally primitive, then the reducible singular fibers of the elliptic fibration induced by $E$ are given by $\tilde R_v$ for the irreducible orthogonal summands $R_v$ of $R_0$. \end{Corollary}

-\begin{proof} $R_0$ has finite index in $E^\perp/\Z E$ since both lattices are negative-definite of rank $8$.
-Assuming that the reducible fibers are not all given by the $\tilde R_v$, we deduce from Lemma \ref{prop:fibers} that $R_0$ is not nodally primitive.
-On the other hand, by the very definition, $R_0=E^\perp\cap R$ is primitively embedded into $R$.
-Hence $R$ cannot be nodally primitive either. \end{proof}

-\begin{Remark} The above implication is not an equivalence, i.e.~$R_0$ may be nodally primitive without $R$ being so, see Remark \ref{rem:prim}.
-Of course, this weaker assumption suffices to conclude as in Corollary \ref{cor:fibers} that the singular fibers are determined by $R_0$. \end{Remark}

-In the next section, we start translating the lattice-theoretic information from this section into explicit equations of the elliptic fibrations.
-For this purpose, it will be instrumental to determine how the bisection intersects the singular fibers.
-The subtlety in this respect lies in the fact that we have to consider the nodal primitive closure.
-We only phrase the criterion for the special case relevant to our considerations:

-\begin{Lemma} In the set-up of Corollary \ref{cor:fibers}, assume that the support of the root lattice $R$ also contains the class of an smooth rational curve $B$ such that $B.E=1$.
+Assume that there is an isotropic class $E\in\Num(Y)$ such that $R_0=E^\perp\cap R$ is a root lattice of rank $8$.
+In addition, assume that the support of the root lattice $R$ also contains the class of an smooth rational curve $B$ such that $B.E=1$.